 Nope!
 Beans have a great nutritional profile, specifically sporting a good ratio of carbohydrates to protein.
 Vegans and vegetarian athletes favour beans for the natural energy source in addition to the muscle-recovering, satiating protein boost.

-The definite highlight of this food is the content of folate and vitamin B (for heart health and circulation).
+The definite highlight of this food is the content of folate and vitamin B.

 One of the most simple super-foods!